Topics

 Check regularly hot oil samples for degradation that will indicate localized heating/ higher corrosion

-Flow Maldistribution in a multi-pass heater led to coking and tube burst - fire
+Flow maldistribution in a multi-pass heater led to coking and tube burst and fire

-Water trapped after hydro-test/ flushing expanded enormously when hot heating medium entered Expansion Tank and ruptured it.
+Water trapped after hydro-test/ flushing expanded enormously when hot heating medium entered Expansion Tank.
+Rupture.
 “Steam explosion”.
 Consider oil as hydrotest medium to keep water out

-Nitrate salt used as HM to remove heat from oxidation reactor leaked into a 36” pipe dead-leg with carbonaceous deposits.
+Nitrate salt used as heating Medium to remove heat from oxidation reactor leaked into a 36” pipe dead-leg with carbonaceous deposits.
 Exploded

 Gas Turbine